 I’m constantly looking for more practical ways to learn things on guitar, especially the tedious stuff like scales, arpeggios and triads.
 Triads are a great place to start but as so often happens, the rote learning of shapes doesn’t always translate to practical use when you want to incorporate them into your playing.
-In this lesson, we look at a more practical way to use triads, which is more inline with the way you might use them in a live playing situation.
+In this lesson, we look at a more practical way to learn guitar triads, which is more inline with the way you might use them in a live playing situation.

 Guitarists tend to latch onto the triads in the middle of the fretboard, this is probably due to the fact that they fall nicely under your fingers when playing a pentatonic or blues scale.
-Therefore it makes more sense to start with these triads and work out to edges of the fretboard.
-Here are the three minor triads in the key of G:
+Therefore it makes more sense to start with these guitar triads and work out to edges of the fretboard.
+Here are the three minor guitar triads in the key of G:

 Once you’ve gotten these down, add in the triads on the top three strings as follows.
 Note that this can be done by adding just one note NOT learning a new shape–there’s a subtle difference.